DELETE FROM

 Currently, mixing column-oriented tables and row-oriented tables in a single transaction is supported only if the transaction performs read operations; no writes are allowed.
 Support for read-write transactions involving both table types is under development.

-Deletes rows that match the WHERE
+Deletes rows that match the WHERE clause, from the table.

 Example